markoczy/crawler/README.md

 # Crawler
-A Web Crawler based on Puppeteer
+A Web Crawler based on Go and chromedp